gematik/DEMIS-notification-gateway/.github/README.md

 - the CORS configuration
 - authentication settings for all endpoints

 The endpoints specified above (i.e. test, hospitalization and bed occupancy) can be invoked after authentication or anonymously (no authentication available in Spring Context).
-Currently, there are 2 distinct options for authentication available: IBM Komfort-Client and Federated Identity Providers (e.g. Authenticator, BundID, MeinUnternehmenskonto).
+Currently, there is 2 distinct options for authentication available: Certificate-based and Federated Identity Providers (e.g. Authenticator, BundID, MeinUnternehmenskonto).
 [AuthenticationManagerResolver](../src/main/java/de/gematik/demis/notificationgateway/security/AuthenticationManagerResolver.java) plays a crucial role for these flows.
-Namely, it registers dedicated token decoders for Komfort-Client and DEMIS issued tokens.
+Namely, it registers dedicated token decoders DEMIS issued tokens.

 In order to facilitate the sending of notifications to DEMIS-Core for the principals of Federated IDPs a custom AuthenticationManager was implemented [FederatedIdentityProviderAuthenticationManager](../src/main/java/de/gematik/demis/notificationgateway/security/fidp/FederatedIdentityProviderAuthenticationManager.java), which ensures the Authentication object in Spring Security Context.